-You should also determine if you would like a guaranteed amount to be allocated to your purpose every year (through an annual expendable gift) or if you are comfortable with an amount that will vary based on investment market conditions (an endowed gift)
+You should also determine if you would like a guaranteed amount to be allocated to your purpose every year (through an annual expendable gift) or if you are comfortable with an amount that will vary based on investment market conditions (an endowed gift).

 Can the amount used from the endowment change from year to year?

-How much goes to fees and expenses?
+How much goes to administrative fees and investment costs?

 Reviews of spending balances are undertaken annually by the managing unit to determine and implement the most appropriate plan to use any unspent funding from prior years.
 This may result in spending increases immediately (the next year) or over a 2 to 3 year period of time.